* Hand Quilting

 That sort of exquisite needlework is evident in the whole cloth quilt that arrived recently at Alma Sue's Quilts.
 It is, in fact, one of a kind -- an heirloom which, like a tapestry, will last for hundreds of years.
 The finished piece is entered into a quilt show in North Carolina.

 We are proud of our hand stitching.
 Call the shop at (941) 330-0993 for details of how you can take advantage of our Blue Ribbon-winning handiwork.
-The quilt shown here was awarded 1st place in the large applique division at the recent Friendship Knot Quilter's Guild show held in Sarasota March 11-12, 2011.
+The quilt shown here was awarded 1st place in the large applique division at a Friendship Knot Quilter's Guild show held in Sarasota.
 This quilt also received the "Viewer's Choice" award.